Doshin the Giant

-Doshin the Giant (Note: Known in Japan as Kyojin no Doshin (巨人のドシン)) is a god simulation game developed by Param and published by RandnetDD for the 64DD.
-It was originally released in Japan on December 1, 1999, as a launch title for the peripheral.
+Doshin the Giant (Note: Known in Japan as Kyojin no Doshin (巨人のドシン)) is a god game developed by Param and published by RandnetDD for the 64DD.
+It was originally released in Japan in December 1999, as a launch title for the peripheral.
 A soundtrack by Tatsuhiko Asano was released on CD by Media Factory, early the next year.
 Both of these received positive reviews.
-An expansion pack was released five months later called Kyojin no Doshin Kaihō Sensen Chibikko Chikko Daishūgou, which takes a very different perspective of the game, featuring short animated clips that the player can unlock after playing the original game.
-Doshin the Giant was upgraded graphically for its re-release on the GameCube in Japan on March 14, 2002, and Europe on September 20, 2002.
-The GameCube version was published by Nintendo and received positive reviews.
+An expansion was released five months later called Kyojin no Doshin: Kaihō Sensen Chibikko Chikko Daishūgou, featuring short animated clips that can be unlocked by creating monuments in the original game.
+An upgraded port for the GameCube was published by Nintendo in Japan on March 14, 2002, and Europe on September 20, 2002.
+It received positive reviews.